CoinFabrik/scout/.github/ISSUE_TEMPLATE/project-tasks.md

 ---
-name: Project tasks
+name: Project task
-about: Project tasks details a
+about: Project task details
 title: ''
-labels: Backlog
+labels: ''
 assignees: ''

 ---

-# Title: Brief Description of the Task

 ## Description
 Detailed explanation of the task.
 This should include any specific requirements, goals, and desired outcomes.
 It should also include any necessary context or background information.